Meera’s gloved hand tightened around the shaft of her frog spear. “Who sent you? Who is this three-eyed crow?”

 But something odd is happening to Bran in his final chapter of A Dance with Dragons that does not seem to get much attention.
-I have mentioned this every so often along the way in the Westeros.org forums, most recently my Pinocchio thread, but I would like to get more input here.
+I have mentioned this every so often along the way in the Westeros.org forums, most recently my Pinocchio thread (yes, I actually speculated that Bran Stark was in-part based on Pinocchio).

 - Bran is already turning in to a tree!